menus12/DAwR-2024-covid/README.md

 |Summer|23|35|
 |Fall|36|48|

+Table 4.
+Mapping of week numbers with seasons

 In order to add more clarity to plots, last winter weeks of the year were shifted leftward from zero and assigned to the next year, so that e.g. weeks 52, 51, 50 and 49 of 2020 became weeks -1, -2, -3 and -4 of 2021 respectively, etc.

 Additionaly we went over sewer data set and added `IncreaseRNA` feature which shows whether there was an increase in RNA flow comparing with previous week (for each municipality).